top of page

 texts and articulate their understanding of some of the greatest works of literature in the world on a global stage.

-Students will be expected to evaluate literature such as:
+Students are expected to evaluate literature such as:

 • Ancient Texts